Tim Chow

-Timothy Alexander Chow (born 18 January 1994), also known as Chou Ting-yang (周定洋 (Zhōu Dìngyáng)), is a professional footballer who plays as a midfielder for and captains Chinese Super League club Chengdu Rongcheng.
+Timothy Alexander Chow (born 18 January 1994), also known as Chou Ting-yang (周定洋 (Zhōu Dìngyáng)), is a professional footballer who plays as a midfielder for and captains Chinese Super League club Shenzhen Peng City.
 Born in England, he has played for the Chinese Taipei national team.

 He has previously played for Wigan Athletic and Ross County.

 Club career

 Wigan Athletic

 Born in Wigan, Greater Manchester to a father of Chinese descent and an English mother, Chow started his career with his hometown club Wigan Athletic, joining the club at the age of nine after being spotted by a Wigan scout whilst playing for Blackbrook JFC.
 He progressed through the youth system at the club and signed his first professional contract in 2012, signing a two-year deal.

 On 12 August 2014 he was called up for a matchday squad for the first time, remaining an unused substitute as Wigan lost 1–2 away to League Two club Burton Albion in the first round of the League Cup at the Pirelli Stadium.
 His next call-up was on 3 January 2015 in the third round of the FA Cup away to rivals Bolton Wanderers at the Macron Stadium, again remaining unused as they lost 0–1.

 He made his debut for the club on his first league call-up on 14 April 2015, appearing as a substitute for Jermaine Pennant for the last nine minutes of a Championship game away to Millwall, a 0–2 defeat at The New Den.
 Four days later, he made his first start on his first appearance at the DW Stadium, against Brighton & Hove Albion.
 In the 26th minute, he scored his first professional goal, opening a 2–1 win by heading in Pennant's cross.

 Earlier in April, Chow had been told by Wigan manager Malky Mackay that he would be released at the end of the season.
 However, new manager Gary Caldwell gave him a new contract.
 Chow reflected to BBC Radio Manchester that "I had a few other options and I was basically looking at a new club for the summer, but it's a funny old game, isn't it?"